JiGSaWKilla89/abnormal_mod/game/readme.txt

 Example:
 C:\Games\Abnormal-0.7-pc\

-I have created a Multi-Mod with walkthrough for Academy Live!
+I have created a Multi-Mod with walkthrough for Abnormal

 The mod works without modifying any of the original files so theoretically it should not affect saves.